13th District History...

 On June 23, 2012, the 13th District made history yet again when the charter for Chi Mu Mu was presented by the 39th Grand Basileus, Dr. Andrew Ray in Birmingham, England.
 This historic event saw the culmination of 2 years of strategic staging through community service in the UK spearheaded by Brother Trevor Hodge and the then 13th District Representative, Brother Matthew Coleman.
 What was once a dream came a reality when the charter was approved through a Supreme Council’s vote on April 17, 2012.
 Not only is Chi Mu Mu the first Chapter to be chartered in the United Kingdom, but it is also the first Chapter to be chartered in the second century of the Fraternity’s existence.

 Not only did 2018 see the reactivation of Phi Gamma Gamma and its transfer back to Germany, but the chartering of the District’s second undergraduate chapter - Alpha Epsilon Beta at the University of Bahamas, Nassau, Bahamas.
 Under the leadership of District Representative Dr. Trevor Hodge, international expansion initiatives saw its crowning moment that year with the chartering of Chi Mu Nu Chapter - Shanghai, China on December 1, 2018.
 This historic event celebrated the establishment of the first Divine 9 organisation in all of China and was witnessed by a wide cross-section of Brothers from eight countries.
 Included in this number was the 41st Grand Basileus, Dr. David Marion.
 In 2019, the Fraternity again expanded its global footprint south of the border when on March 23, 2019, the Supreme Council approved the charter of Beta Nu Nu Chapter in Tijuana, Mexico.
 On the charter were 18 members who were officially welcomed into the 13th District during their chartering celebration on June 22, 2019 in Mexico.
+Continuing the global expansion initiative, permission was sought to establish a Chapter in the United Arab Emirates and on December 9, 2019, the Supreme Council granted the charter of Delta Nu Nu Chapter, having been satisfied by the petition presented by the 16 signatories on the charter application.

 List of Notable Omega Men who contributed to the 13th District